Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - Small (randomly selected, including nothing) reward for curing them (aka low effort radiant healer quests)
 - Healers actually heal you (for a price)
 -- [**Healers**](https://www.nexusmods.com/morrowind/mods/47752) by Raejak (Simbelmyne Edit)
+-- [**Descriptive Shrines - Healing**](https://www.nexusmods.com/morrowind/mods/46119) by SuperQuail - Shrine blessings will now tell you what they do before you accept the blessing, and asking for healing is now an option.
 - Being in blight/ash storms carries a risk of blight
 -- [**Blight Storms Restored**](https://www.nexusmods.com/morrowind/mods/45558) by Half11
 - Corprus creatures will spawn in blight storms